Spider-Man and Venom: Maximum Carnage: Reception

-IGN gave the game a positive review, where they listed the game 85th in their "Top 100 SNES games of all time".
-In 2013, Arcade Sushi ranked the game 8th on their "10 Best Retro Beat 'em Ups".
-In 2018, Complex rated the game 63rd on their "The Best Super Nintendo Games of All Time".
+IGN gave the game a positive review, where they listed the game 85th in their list of the "Top 100 SNES games of all time".
+In 2013, Arcade Sushi ranked the game eighth on their list of the "10 Best Retro Beat 'em Ups".
+In 2018, Complex rated the game 63rd on their list of "The Best Super Nintendo Games of All Time".

 Comic book website CBR.com has given a more positive review about the game, calling it "the superhero game that changed and revolutionized the beat'em up genre and the superhero genre in a positive way, and becoming one of the great beat 'em up games of its era".

-James Rolfe reviewed the game on his Internet series Angry Video Game Nerd.
-He considered the game to be decent, and was stunned to see that it was published by LJN, whose content he usually sees as terrible.